Welcome to Notary Public Chiswick

 It is no surprise that most applicants are solicitors.
 Over 90% of notaries are practising solicitors.
 Legal professionals, or those with a recent qualifying law degree and Legal Practice Certificate (LPC), can apply for an Exemption from the Faculty Office of the Archbishop of Canterbury from studying core legal subjects.
 Applicants progress to study the Diploma in Notarial Practice.
 This is a two-year distance learning course that is currently offered by several institutions such as UCL, where students’ study both Private International Law and Roman Law in year one, and Notary Practice in the second year.

 The professional body; The Notaries Society, states that “all newly appointed notaries shall, for the first two/three years after their appointment, have their practice as a notary supervised by another notary”.
-This is a reassuring policy that ensures all notaries meet the highest standards.Notary in Doncaster as well as Notary in Telford and also including Notary Public Bromley and also Notary Public Cardiff including Notary in Scunthorpe as well as R Downs Sheffield
+This is a reassuring policy that ensures all notaries meet the highest standards.Notary in Southampton as well as Notary in Telford and also including Notary Public Bromley and also Notary Public Cardiff including Notary in Scunthorpe as well as R Downs Sheffield

 Will you provide a Notary or their contact details?